Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/New-AzureRmSqlInstance.md

 ```

 ### -Location
-The location in which to create the Managed instance
+The location in which to create the instance

 ```yaml
 Type: String